Indicator/turn signals

 Current replacements can be stocked as GFU101, GFU2101, GFU103, GFU2103, SFB105, FL5, FL54, C16729, 35002, 35003, 35010, 35028, 35028A, RTC3560, UD1511 and probably others!
 Some of them are for Triumph but will work equally well in the MGB (unlike the other way round).
 Some Triumph sources report similar problems to the Lucas SFB115 two-pin flasher unit for Mk2 including being a hazard flasher and not an indicator flasher.

-Mk2: A simpler system with only Lucar/spade two terminals on the flasher unit - 12v to B (green) and L (light-green/brown) to the indicator switch, and no extra contacts on that switch.
+Mk2: A simpler system with only Lucar/spade two terminals on an 8FL flasher unit - 12v to B (green) and L (light-green/brown) to the indicator switch, and no extra contacts on that switch.
 The two dash-tell-tales are simply wired in parallel with the bulbs at the corners of the car - one per side, so come on and go off with the corners.
 These units have the safety feature that as soon as you operate the indicator switch both the corners that side (and the dash tell-tale) light up, and after a pause start flashing off-on-off-on.
+However there are a number of 8FL units and some are not correct for the MGB.
+There is a 'type' number on the original Lucas can which can be 36, 41, 50 and maybe others and this relates to the current they are designed to work with which is dependant on the number of bulbs and their wattage.

 A second safety feature is that if one corner fails the other corner and the tell-tale will glow steadily instead of flashing, which is a warning to the driver that they may need to start using hand-signals.

 A drawback of this system is that the flasher unit is very sensitive to voltage and current, and with low voltage or increasing resistance from ageing connections and bulbs the flash rate gets slower and slower as well as reducing the brightness of the bulbs, and this is where some have changed to using three-pin electronic flasher units.
-With these the third terminal is an earth connection, the other two are the same as for the original unit.
 Many of these (but not all ...) have the same safety features of lighting up straight away and indicating when a corner has failed, except that in the latter case with one corner not working the other corner and the dash tell-tale will flash at double speed.
-Being electronic they don't suffer from slowing down with falling voltage or increasing resistance issue and give a much more consistent flash rate, BUT ... dimming bulbs from those causes will remain dim.
+Being electronic they don't suffer from slowing down with falling voltage or increasing resistance issue and give a much more consistent flash rate, BUT ... bulbs that are dim from poor connections will remain dim.
 It's a significant exercise to investigate that, and there can be very many small extra resistances throughout the circuit to find and fix, although fixing the greatest resistances first will have the greatest effect.

 Current stock replacements are the aforementioned suspect SFB115 as well as SFB114, GFU125, GFU2125, 8FL, 35049.
 Note some of these may be cylindrical, the can won't fit the original rectangular clip but may come with its own clip.
 Also that rectangular ones may be double-height but they fit the original clip.
-Confirm that the packaging or can states '48W' or '50W', and/or '2 x 21W' (may also include '+6w +2w') and NOT '12A', '96W' or '4 x 21W'.
-Even then when fitted immediately test and confirm that as soon as you operate the indicator switch the lamps light up, then after a short pause start to flash - may well need the engine to be running to flash at an acceptable rate.
+Confirm that the packaging or can states '48W' or '50W', and/or '2 x 21W' (may also include '+6w +2w') and NOT '12A', '96W' or '4 x 21W', however even then some types will flash slower than they should.
+When fitted immediately test and confirm that as soon as you operate the indicator switch the lamps light up, then after a short pause start to flash - may well need the engine to be running to flash at an acceptable rate, also that with one bulb disconnected the flash rate changes markedly.

 That leaves LED bulbs which are whole different world of pain in the indicator flasher unit department.